In this article we explore how to get started with LinkedIn for those of you who are reluctant about having an online presence.

 1. Take Control of Your Online Presence

-With over 500 million members and 4 million company pages, as well as all the activity on LinkedIn each day, if you have a well optimised LinkedIn Profile, this is one of the first listings that will appear with your name when people type your name into online searches.
-This means if you fill in the relevant details on your LinkedIn profile, the sheer size and activity of LinkedIn will mean your LinkedIn profile is then likely to be the first thing that comes up when people search your name online.
+If you have a well optimised LinkedIn Profile, this is one of the first listings that will appear with your name when people type your name into online searches.
+This is due to the sheer size and activity of LinkedIn.

 2. Lock Down Your Privacy Settings on Other Platforms

-With the recent news of the invasiveness of platforms like Facebook and the ability for organisations to use your Facebook activity as a way to market to you, it is no surprise that your online activity and comments are very searchable.
+With the invasiveness of platforms like Facebook and the ability for organisations to use your Facebook activity as a way to market to you, it is no surprise that your online activity and comments are very searchable.
 I encourage you to take control of your privacy settings and lock down what people can view if they search your name online or while on Facebook.

 You can also lock down some of the public profile settings of your LinkedIn Profile, although I would suggest this is a short sighted view of this platform, given you can use it to control the information people can find out about you online.
 If you are keen to know how to adjust your privacy settings on LinkedIn, please read this LinkedIn article.